Camp Lejeune Water Contamination Lawyer

 - Major Fetal Malformations

-How Cory Watson Attorneys Can Help with Your Claim
+How Cory Watson Camp Lejeune Attorneys Can Help with Your Claim

-Cory Watson Attorneys has decades of experience handling thousands of dangerous chemical lawsuits, including a history of successfully handling – and obtaining for – drinking water contamination cases similar to the claims from Camp Lejeune.
+Cory Watson Attorneys has decades of experience handling thousands of dangerous chemical lawsuits, including a history of successfully handling—and obtaining compensation—for contaminated drinking water exposure cases similar to the Camp Lejeune claims.
 For more than 30 years, Cory Watson has litigated, settled, and worked on large-scale water contamination cases, including those involving Fortune 500 companies.
 We’ve represented individual and community plaintiffs who resided in more than a dozen states.
-Our team of attorneys and legal professionals have experience with the science and medical issues that are critical to these cases and that will be present at Camp Lejeune.
+Our team of attorneys and legal professionals have experience with the science and medical issues that are critical to these cases and that will be present in Camp Lejeune claims.

 ABOUT CORY WATSON ATTORNEYS